djeada/Linux-Notes/notes/ports.md

 <h1>What are ports?</h1>

+Whenever you want physically travel from one place to another you need a road.
+Similarly, data is transferred between devices over specific roads known as ports.
+There are precisely 65535 roads for every pair of connected devices (such as computers, printers, and cameras).
+Each one is a two-way street (data can flow in both directions).
+In theory, all of them may be used at the same time.
+You may send and recive data simultaneously on as many ports as you wish.

+Furthermore, there are two methods for transfering data via the ports.
+One is known as TCP and is fast and dangerous, while the other is known as UDP and is slow and safe.
+You can imagine each road as having two lanes stacked on top of each other (actually, it's just one lane, but it's simpler to imagine it this way).

+Internet-based services (such as web browsers, web pages, and file transfer services) rely on certain ports to transmit data.
+If you wish to visit a website, you most likely use the HTTP protocol.
+The data travels on the lane 80.
+When you open YouTube, you send a request to your router on lane 80, which passes it to the servers.
+The response comes on lane 80 as well, first from the servers to the router and then from the router to your PC.

-If you use ssh with the default settings to connect to your server, you are utilizing TCP/IP port 22.
-The ports can be opened or closed.
-As a person responsible for your server, you must identify which ports are open on your servers since each open port is a possible target for hacker attacks.
+Ports can be opened and closed.
+An open port is one that has been set to accept packets.
+A closed port, on the other hand, is one that rejects all connections.
+As the server administrator, you must know which ports are open on your servers since each open port is a potential target for hacker attacks.
+Closing unused ports minimizes the number of possible attacks.

 <h1>socket status</h1>